bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 Current HTML/LATEX/CONTEX have been implemented such that it is left-aligned.

 [ The "img" bundle. ]
-This bundle builds a vector image such as SVG, Tikz, and or MetaFun.
+This bundle is to model a vector image such as SVG, Tikz, and or MetaFun, or a raster image such as IMG element in HTML, and/or `\includegraphics` command in LATEX and `\externalfigure` command in CONTEXT.

     ```dia{viewport:10 10,width:30}
     \drawline (0,0) (10,10)
     \drawline (0,10) (10,0)
     ```

-The "viewport", "width", and "height" attributes work in the same manner as those of the "ink" bundle.
-The "dia" bundle accept inside a list of commands.
-These commands are documented by "DOC-nitrile-diagram.md" file.
+The "viewport" attribute sets up the viewport size for the image.
+For Vector image type this sets the canvas, equivalent to the view box of the SVG, and/or the native size of the TikZ and MetaFun.

+The "width" and "height" attribute sets the final image size, which is equivalent to the "width" and "height" attribute of a SVG element, and the `\resize` command for the LATEX and `\scale` command of the CONTEXT.

-The "frame" attribute allows it to have a border.
+The "frame" attribute allows it to have a border, which is added on top of the raster image or vector image after it has been constructed, and whose line width should not be affected by the scaling of the image by the "width"/"height" attributes.

-When "type" attribute value is not set, it is either a raster image or a vector image.
-If \image command is detected, then it presents an external PNG/JPEG file which will make this bundle a raster image.
-Otherwise it is a vector image that will be a SVG, TikZ, or MPGraphics.
+Typically if an "\image" command within the bundle is detected it is a raster image that holds the external image.
+Otherwise it is a vector image that is built in accordance of the commands found within the bundle.

-However, there could be aother possibilities.
-For intance, if "type:ink" is present, then it generates a vector image showing lines of text as monospaced text.
+However, if the "type" attribute is set to "ink", then the result is a vector image showing raw text inside this vector image verbatim.
+This can be comparied to a
+\begin\end\verbatim environment of a LATEX document.

-    ```ink{viewport:10 10 5,width:30}
+    ```img{type:ink,viewport:10 10 5,width:30}
     #include<stdio>
     int main(){
       return 0;
     }
     ```

+Note that the "viewport" attribute is still used to set the native size of the vector image and "width"/"height" the final size of the image when shown.

 For HTML translation, the "type:canvas" and "type:ball" can also be used to present a Canvas object or an interactive SVG that response to mouse events.

 [ The "tab" bundle. ]
 This bundle is to typeset a tabular.